HicResearch/TREEHOOSE/src/components/egress_app_backend/README.md

   * Setting the status to ***PENDING*** allows the researcher to revise and resubmit the candidate egress data.
 They may also choose to terminate the research workspace and associated egress store at this stage.
 (They could not do so while the request was in a status of ***PROCESSING*** which is set when the egress request is first received by the step function.)

+* ***Notify Requester:***
+  * Step Function task to send an email to the requester (e.g. researcher) with the Information Governance lead in copy.
+The email marks an egress request review as complete and provides instructions with next steps.